- Urban packaging

 The 2016 Audi Q3 is a compact crossover SUV, new last year to a niche that's quickly expanding.

-As the German automaker's smallest utility vehicle, the Q3 is a rival for vehicles like the Mercedes-Benz GLA-Class, Buick Encore and the BMW X1.
+As the German automaker's smallest crossover SUV, the Q3 is a rival for vehicles like the Mercedes-Benz GLA-Class, Buick Encore and the BMW X1.

 The Q3 sports a tidy, typically Audi shape that's appealing because it resembles the larger Q5 so strongly.
-It's an obvious lineage—and it has some lookalikes in the form of the Fiat 500X and Lincoln MKC.
-It's also more stubby than the bigger Audi SUVs, the Q5 and Q7, and the proportions fit in perfectly in urban environs, if not so much on the open highway.
+It's an obvious lineage--and it has some lookalikes in the form of the Fiat 500X and Lincoln MKC.
+It's also more stubby than the Q7 and the Q5, Audi's larger utility vehicles.
+The size and shape look perfectly suited to cities, a bit teensy on the highway.
 It's a sensitivity to scale that's much more pronounced on its rivals.
 New this year on the Q3, on higher trim levels, are LED headlamps; all versions get a lightly restyled grille and rear end.

-Inside, the Q3's cockpit resembles the one in the related Audi A3 sedan.
+Inside, the Q3's cockpit resembles the one in the related A3 four-door sedan.
 It's swathed in low-gloss black plastic and metallic trim, all subdued and integrated in the way Audi seems to do better than most of its rivals.
-Clear, big gauges are paired on some versions with an infotainment system and a big 7.0-inch screen that folds out from the dash in a way that's technologically impressive, and a concession to the preferences of American drivers versus those around the globe.
+On some versions, the Q3's big gauges team up with a 7-inch infotainment screen that flips and folds out of the dash.
+It's a gymnastic feat that's necessary, since infotainment screens are mostly an American demand in small cars.

-Handling is predictable, and tuned for ride comfort more than crisp handling.
-In all, the Q3 has the tidy road manners you'd expect for its brand and its size—it has some of the better ride quality of the bigger Q5, compared to its direct German rival.
+Handling is predictable.
+Ride quality takes priority over sharp handling, but that doesn't make the Q3 clumsy.
+It has the tidy, buttoned-down feel Audi delivers across the board.
 Audi makes its Drive Select an option: it allows drivers to tweak steering, transmission, and throttle settings for more gentle or more vigorous driving feel.
 It lets the pricier Q3s come a little closer to the sharp, quick responses of the Mercedes GLA and, more so, the outgoing, rear-drive-based BMW X1.

 The IIHS has deemed the Q3 to be a Top Safety Pick thanks to across-the-board "Good" scores.
 The Q3's safety features include standard Bluetooth and this year, a standard rearview camera and parking sensors.
 On the options list, the Q3 offers rear side airbags and a Driver Assistance package with blind-spot monitors and automatic park assist.